stephengold/Maud/README.md

 Before editing a bone in Maud, you must "select" it.
 In a scene view, the selected bone (if any) is typically indicated by 3 arrows, denoting the axes of its local coordinate axes.
-In a score view, the selected bone is indicated by darker finials and a darker background for its name label.

 The "Bone Tool" (selected using "Bone -> Tool") controls and describes the target model's selected bone.